mohsn-mirzaei/wheat-development-task/README.md

 build a simple e-commerce product catalog with these requirements:

-1-Create a product listing page that fetches data from a mock API (you can provide JSON data or have them use a public API) 2-Implement client-side filtering by category, price range, and ratings 3-Add server-side pagination for the product list 4-Include product detail pages with dynamic routing 5-Implement a simple search functionality
+1-Create a product listing page that fetches data from a mock API (you can provide JSON data or have them use a public API) // DONE

+2-Implement client-side filtering by category, price range, and ratings

+3-Add server-side pagination for the product list // DONE

+4-Include product detail pages with dynamic routing

+5-Implement a simple search functionality // DONE

-6-Add a "favorites" feature using client-side state management 7-Make the UI responsive for mobile and desktop 8-Include proper loading and error states
+6-Add a "favorites" feature using client-side state management

+7-Make the UI responsive for mobile and desktop // DONE

+8-Include proper loading and error states

 Implement with these technologies: